myreceiptt/nota-mini-app/README.md

 ## Account Association with Farcaster

-When you are ready to formally associate your NOTA Mini App with your Farcaster account, you can sign the manifest and embed the resulting proof.
+When you are ready to formally associate your NOTA / MyReceipt Mini App with your Farcaster account, you can sign the manifest and embed the resulting proof.

 ### 1. Generate an `accountAssociation` object